Mental Health Nursing

 What will I study?

-The Master of Mental Health Nursing builds on your existing knowledge and skills, supporting you to use evidence to inform clinical judgements and develop models of care.
+The graduate certificate builds on your existing knowledge and skills, supporting you to use evidence to inform clinical judgement and develop innovative models of care.

 During your study, you will have opportunity to critically explore the lived experience, issues and needs of specific populations experiencing or caring for a person with mental illness.